 The Alternative Break (AB) program offers exciting opportunities for students, faculty, and staff to get involved with communities outside of USC during Winter and Spring Break.
 Our student coordinators plan and lead alternative break trips both domestic and abroad.

-COVID UPDATE: Due to our concern for the safety and security of students and community members during this pandemic, in-person trips are cancelled for fall 2020 and spring 2021.
-Instead, this year the Volunteer Center is planning a Virtual Alternative Spring Break Series to continue to address important social justice issues.
+Due to our concern for the safety and security of students and community members during this pandemic, in-person trips were cancelled for fall 2020 and spring 2021.
+Instead, during the 2020-2021 academic year, the Volunteer Center planned a Virtual Alternative Spring Break Series to continue to address important social justice issues.

 For additional questions regarding the Alternative Break program contact firstname.lastname@example.org.